 6. Aspire Lounge Heathrow Terminal 5

 The lounge itself feels intimate and offers all sorts of different seating options.
-Almost all of which have glorious views out over the planes.
+Almost all of them have glorious views out over the planes.
 The whole space is incredibly airy as a result of the design of Terminal 5.
-The alcohol is free and generous, but don’t expect to fill up on high-quality food as the food selection is good but has gone downhill since this lounge opened.
-The main problem with this lounge is that it is so busy, it is difficult to get a seating area for yourself.
+The alcohol is free and generous, but don’t expect to fill up on high-quality food, as the food selection is good but has gone downhill since this lounge opened.
+The main problem with this lounge is that it is so busy it is difficult to get a seating area for yourself.

 I would specifically choose to travel from Terminal 5 at Heathrow over and above the other Terminals or other airports like Gatwick because the Terminal is awesome.
-This is a decent lounge to access with my Priority Pass.
-You can’t compare this lounge to British Airways Galleries Club lounges.
-The British Airways Business lounges are excellent with much more space and food.
+There are decent British Airways lounges in this terminal, but the lounges that your Priority Pass and Platinum American Express card give you access to are not great.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.